Popular Front of India

 Popular Front of India (PFI) is an Islamist political organisation in India, that engages in a radical and exclusivist style of Muslim minority politics.
-Formed to counter Hindutva groups, it was banned by the Indian Ministry of Home Affairs under Unlawful Activities (Prevention) Act (UAPA) on 28 September 2022 for a period of five years.
+It was banned by the Indian Ministry of Home Affairs under Unlawful Activities (Prevention) Act (UAPA) on 28 September 2022 for a period of five years.

 PFI was founded in 2006 with the merger of the Karnataka Forum for Dignity (KFD) and the National Development Front (NDF).
 The organisation described itself as a "neo-social movement committed to empower people to ensure justice, freedom and security".
 It advocates for Muslim reservations.
 In 2012, the organisation conducted protests against alleged use of the UAPA law to detain innocent citizens.

 PFI has often been accused of involvement in anti-national and anti-social activities by the Indian Government.
 In 2012, the Government of Kerala claimed that the organization was a resurrection of the banned terrorist outfit Students Islamic Movement of India (SIMI), an affiliate of the Indian Mujahideen.

 PFI has often been in violent clashes with Rashtriya Swayamsevak Sangh (RSS) in parts of Kerala and Karnataka.
 Activists have been found with lethal weapons, bombs, gunpowder, and swords by the authorities.
 Several allegations have been made against the organization for having links with terrorist organizations such as Taliban and Al-Qaeda.

 The organisation has various wings to cater to different sections of society, including the National Women's Front (NWF) and the Campus Front of India (CFI).
 Including these wings, the ban by Ministry of Home Affairs extended to 8 affiliate organizations of PFI.